withastro/astro/.changeset/slow-roses-call.md

 'astro': patch
 ---

-Adds a new optional `experimental.env.validateSecretsOnStart` property
+Adds a new optional `experimental.env.validateSecrets` property

 If enabled, secrets will also be checked on start (dev/build modes).
 This is useful for example in some CIs to make sure all your secrets are correctly set before deploying.